Chairlift Creussans

 - Last descent: 4:40 PM

-Opening and closing dates may be subject to change.
+Opening and closing dates may be subject to weather conditions.

 Important: The CG-3 road (between l’Hortell and Coma del Forat) will remain closed to motor traffic during the opening dates and hours of the Tristaina gondola lift to facilitate cyclist access.